 Campbell Valley Park, Langley Photo: Diane Johansen

-This region is home to the Fort Langley National Historic Site and many of the local buildings are turn-of-the-century architecture with one-of-a-kind boutiques and eateries.
+This region is home to the Fort Langley National Historic Site where visitors can experience what life was like back in the 1800s and where many of the local buildings have turn-of-the-century architecture with one-of-a-kind boutiques and eateries.
 The entire region has deep roots in the history of British Columbia’s integration in Canada.

 Fort Langley is where the colony of BC was first acclaimed 150 years ago during the search for gold on the Fraser River.